tramgup/sec_edgar_eps_parser/README.md

 ## How to Run

+- Clone this repository
 - Place your .html filings inside the filings/ directory.
+- Input your Gemini API Key.
 - Run the script: python parser.py
 - Output will be saved to output/eps_output.csv

 ## Requirements

-- pip install beautifulsoup4 lxml google-genai
+- pip install beautifulsoup4 lxml google-genai python- dotenv

 ## Notes